ondrejsika/keycloak-training/README.md

 - Admin UI, API, and Terraform: Provides an easy-to-use management interface and REST APIs for automation.
 - Self-Service Account Management: Users can manage their profiles, passwords, and sessions.

+## Authentication vs Authorization

+In OIDC & Keycloak, authentication happens via OpenID Connect (OIDC), while authorization is managed via roles, groups, or policies in Keycloak.

+### Authentication (AuthN) – Confirms who you are.

+- It verifies a user’s identity (e.g., username & password, MFA, or single sign-on).
+- Example: Logging into a system with a password.

+### Authorization (AuthZ) – Determines what you can do.

+- It controls access to resources based on permissions and roles.
+- Example: A logged-in user can view their profile but not access admin settings.

+### Key Difference

+- Authentication
+  - Identity verification
+  - Are you who you claim to be?
+- Authorization
+  - Access control
+  - What are you allowed to do?

 ## Install Keycloak

 https://www.keycloak.org/guides